-Expo Centre Sharjah Takes Part in Expo!
+Expo Centre Sharjah Takes Part In Expo!
 Expo!
-MENA, Showcasing Sharjah's Exhibition Sector Leadership
+Mena, Showcasing Sharjah's Exhibition Sector Leadership

-Expo Centre Sharjah has taken part in Expo!
+SHARJAH, 12th September, 2023 (WAM) – Expo Centre Sharjah has taken part in Expo!
 Expo!
-MENA, a prestigious global event dedicated to the exhibition and conference industry.
+MENA, a prestigiglobal event dedicated to the exhibition and conference industry.
 The Expo, held from September 10 to 12 at the Riyadh International Convention & Exhibition Centre in Saudi Arabia, brought together a diverse group of local and international experts, along with more than 80 prominent companies specializing in the exhibition industry from across the globe.

 The Sharjah delegation, which also featured Sandeep Bolar, Business Development Manager, also introduced visitors and representatives of major global exhibition companies to the Centre's extensive range of services and facilities offered to exhibitors.
 Additionally, the delegation showcased the formidable organisational prowess of Expo Centre Sharjah, which consistently draws more than 2.5 million visitors each year.